-From the free parking lot you’ll enter the Geothermal Area (donations are appreciated but not required) and follow a dirt path around the active areas.
-The path will take you past the geysirs and up to a lookout point where you’ll get a view of the entire area.
+From the free parking lot, you’ll enter the Geothermal Area (donations are appreciated but not required) and follow a dirt path around the active areas.
+The path will take you past the geysers and up to a lookout point where you’ll get a view of the entire area.
 But beware that the path to the top is very muddy so wear proper footwear.

-The largest geysir here, aptly named “Geysir” once had water spouts that reached 550 feet in the air!
-Unfortunately it’s been dormant for years but you will be able to witness the other geysir erupt during your visit.
+The largest geyser here, aptly named “Geysir” once had water spouts that reached 550 feet in the air!
+Unfortunately, it’s been dormant for years but you will be able to witness the other geyser erupt during your visit.
 Strokkur has smaller spouts, just reaching 50-65 feet in the air, but it erupts every few minutes.
 You’ll likely see groups of photographers waiting around its edges to capture a photo of an eruption.

 Driving Distance from the Geysir Geothermal Area: 6 miles

 Total Drive Time: 10 minutes

 The third stop along the Golden Circle route is the highlight of the loop – the immense Gullfoss Waterfall.
 The waterfalls are on the best things about Iceland and Gullfoss is arguably the most spectacular waterfall in the country!
 You’ve most likely seen photos of it while planning your visit.
 From the top of the falls to the bottom measures 100 feet in total between the two tiers.
 A massive amount of water flows over this waterfall year round, peaking at 460 cubic feet of water every second during the summer months!